 The alligator snapping turtle is a huge aquatic species with a noticeably large head (as compared to other species of turtles).
-The upper shell has 3 prominent ridges — 1 along the center line and 1 on either side.
+The carapace (upper shell) has 3 prominent ridges — 1 along the center line and 1 on either side.
+There is an extra row of scutes (horny scales) on each side of the carapace.
 The large head terminates in a sharp, strongly hooked beak.
-The tail is long and muscular.
+The tail is long and muscular, with smooth, round bumps.
 The skin on the head, neck, and forelimbs has a number of fleshy projections or tubercles.
+The lower shell (plastron) is relatively small and affords little protection to the animal's underside.
+Adults have dark brown heads, limbs, and shells; the skin on the neck and other areas may be yellowish brown.
 Adults have dark brown heads, limbs, and shells; the skin on the neck and other areas may be yellowish brown.

 Habitat and Conservation

 The preferred habitats include deep sloughs, oxbow lakes, and deep pools of large rivers.
 Other habitats include reservoirs and upland Ozark streams.
 Movements of this turtle species throughout the river channel can be extensive; an individual can range across more than 15 miles along a river over a three-year period.

 This species is totally aquatic and seldom climbs out of the water to bask in the sun.
 Most individuals seen out of water are apparently females seeking an egg-laying site.
 Otherwise, they spend most of their time in deep water, hiding in root snags or among submerged logs.
 They spend daylight hours in hiding and become active at night.
 This species seldom attempts to swim; it normally moves about by slowly walking on the bottom of a body of water.